GavinPHR/Space-Time-AStar/README.md

 - **start**: Tuple[int, int] - A start coordinate.
 - **goal**: Tuple[int, int] - A goal coordinate.
 - **dynamic_obstacles**: Dict[int, Set[Tuple[int, int]]] - Dynamic obstacles are really other agents reservation in space-time, more details below.
+- **semi_dynamic_obstacles**: Dict[int, Set[Tuple[int, int]]], *optional* - This parameter exist because we have to take the agents that have reached their destinations into account, they are essentially static obstacles from specific times.
 - **max_iter**: int, *optional* - Max iterations of the search.
 Default to `500`.
 - **debug**: bool, *optional* - Prints some debug message.
 Default to `False`.